Questions before getting started

 What if I need to pause or take a break from therapy?

 This is worth talking about openly when it comes up.
-Sometimes a break is the right thing; sometimes what prompts the thought of a break is itself worth exploring.
+Sometimes a break is the right thing.
+Sometimes what prompts the thought of a break is itself worth exploring.

 There are times when the wish to pause appears just as the work is moving closer to something important, difficult, or more emotionally alive.
 That does not mean a break is wrong, but it is something worth thinking about in the light of the process as well as the practical circumstances.